neutrons/data_workflow/docs/developer/instruction/deployment.rst

 * ``DATABASE_*`` in **web-monitor**, **workflow-mgr** and **testfixtures**, and **POSTGRES_*** in database
 * ``ICAT_USER`` and ``ICAT_PASS`` in **web-monitor**, **workflow-mgr**, **catalog** and **testfixtures**, and **amqbroker** (``icat_activemq.xml``) and **autoreducer** (``post_processing.conf``)
 * ``WORKFLOW_USER`` and ``WORKFLOW_PASS`` in **workflow-mgr** and in **amqbroker** (``icat_activemq.xml``)

+Upgrading to version 3.3.0
+^^^^^^^^^^^^^^^^^^^^^^^^^^

+As of **data_workflow** v3.3.0, a new management command is included to create additional database indexes for performance improvements.
+After applying the usual database migrations for v3.3.0, run the following command within your web-monitor container or virtual environment:

+   python manage.py add_indices

+This ensures all new indexes are properly created, allowing faster queries in the reporting system.
+Failing to run this command might result in degraded performance or incomplete schema upgrades.